Electric Guitars Logo

 • Gibson

-This electric guitar company offers the Epiphone, Kramer, and Steinberger Brands, as well as a range of custom, art, and historic guitars.
+This electric guitar company offers the Epiphone and Kramer Brands, as well as a range of custom, art, and historic guitars.

 • Fender

-Manufacturer of famous Fender Telecaster and Stratocaster guitars.
+Fender is a manufacturer of well-known Telecaster and Stratocaster guitars.

 • Benedetto Guitars